jbcodeforce/aws-studies/docs/serverless/index.md

 * **Cluster**: infrastructure isolation boundary.
 Tasks run in the cluster.
 * **Service**: Endpoint to support ELB integration and do mapping to tasks

-**Pricing** is based on what you provision, then the task level CPU and memory and the per-second billing with one minute minimum.
+**Pricing** is based on what we provision, then the task level CPU and memory and the per-second billing with one minute minimum.

 To share data between containers, Fargate provides 4 GB volumes space per task, and the volume is mounted in the container.